ntnhut/LeetSolve/docs/source/Mathematics/78_Subsets.md

 This solution generates subsets by iteratively adding each element of `nums` to the existing subsets and accumulating the results.

-Note that in `for (auto subset : powerset)` you should not use reference `auto&` because we do not want to change the subsets that have been created.
+Note that in `for (auto subset : powerset)` you should not use reference `auto&` because you might not want to change the subsets that have been created.

 ## Exercise
 - [Subsets II](https://leetcode.com/problems/subsets-ii/).